When Americans talk they stress the CONTENT and FOCUS words in a sentence or phrase because these words are integral to the meaning of the sentence.

 Using content, focus and function words correctly is important because the emphasis and reductions create a speech rhythm that is familiar to Americans listeners.
 If you don’t use sentence stress correctly your speech will sound flat and uninteresting.

-You will learn how to apply sentence stress using content, focus and function words in my video lesson called INTRODUCTION TO SENTENCE STRESS & INTONATION.
+You will learn how to apply sentence stress using content, focus and function words when you sign up for my accent reduction classes or coaching program.